z-aki/z-aki.github.io/docs/vuln/posts/nia.md

 ### $$ Alleged fix

-After the "alleged" fix, the new curl request was as follows.
+After the alleged fix, the new curl request was as follows.
 Observe the new header `X-Auth-Token` and the additional `Cookie` header.

 ```bash title="sample_script_fixed.sh" linenums="1" hl_lines="2 8"
 curl 'https://www.newindia.co.in/BaNCSIntegrationWebComp/rest/commoncomponent/getPolicyDetails' -X POST \